Hurricane knocks out 42 percent of U.S. Gulf of Mexico oil output

 Southern Co (SO.N), the biggest power company in Georgia and Alabama, on Wednesday reduced power in two units at the Farley nuclear power plant in Alabama as a precautionary measure.

-The reduced operating level will allow personnel to continue monitoring the storm’s progress and if necessary shut the 1,751-megawatt Farley plant, which is about 90 miles north of the coast.
-Farley is the company’s reactor closest to where Hurricane Michael is expected to make landfall.
+The reduced operating level will allow personnel to continue monitoring the storm’s progress and if necessary shut the 1,751-megawatt Farley plant, which is about 90 miles (145 km) north of the coast.

 More than 162,000 customers in Florida, Georgia and Alabama were without power on Wednesday, according to local power companies, and the outages were expected to rise as the storm moved farther inland.

-Reporting by Gary McWilliams, Scott DiSavino and Liz Hampton; Editing by Steve Orlofsky and Chizu Nomiyama
+Reporting by Gary McWilliams, Scott DiSavino and Liz Hampton; Editing by Marguerita Choy and Chizu Nomiyama